About the PAM-Card

 - Pause.
 Give the other person a moment to read it.

 - Continue discreetly.
-If needed, you may ask for an alternative (quiet tone, written confirmation, or a private area) depending on the setting.
+If needed, ask for a quieter tone, written confirmation, or a more private area depending on the setting.

 Expectations and limitations

-For answers to other questions please view our FAQ page.
+For additional details, please view our FAQ page.

 Privacy note